Nandkumarsahu/shopify.com/README.md

 4. Font Awesome.

 ## ABSTRACT:-
-->>> I use HTML  to designed the layout of my webpage shopify.com  in which we are using tags,paragraph,heading,span and many more.
+->>> HTML was used to create the layout of my website, shopify.com, which heavily utilizes tags, paragraphs, headers, spans, and other features.
-     CSS is use to give style  and makes Responsive, I use some propertise of css in writting content and giving proper style.
+Use CSS to create style and make anything responsive.
+I utilize suitable CSS while producing content and adding style.
-     All the images is used in this project is taken from online site like( Google,Amazon,flipkart and other differet sites) and ''' ICONs are taken from Font Awesome  through  cdnjs (Content Delivery Network JS)'''
+The whole set of images used for the project came from a variety of websites, including Google, Amazon, Flipkart, and others. additionally, ""'ICONs are downloaded over the Content Delivery Network JS from Font Awesome"''

 ## cdnjs (Content Delivery Network JS):- widely-used content delivery networks for JavaScript libraries.
 It hosts a vast
      collection of open-source JavaScript libraries and frameworks, allowing developers to easily include these libraries